 Read more about Beach safety

-Rips and currents can occur even on still days.
-Find out how to spot or escape rips and currents.
+- Rips and currents can occur even on still days.
+Find out how to spot or escape rips and currents

-Don't swim, surf, fish or go to isolated beaches alone.
+- Don't swim, surf, fish or go to isolated beaches alone.

-Only swim during daylight hours.
+- Only swim during daylight hours.

-Don't swim under the influence of alcohol and or drugs.
+- Don't swim under the influence of alcohol or drugs.

-Look out for marine stingers – if you see bluebottles, avoid the water and leave octopuses alone (the blue-ringed octopus is venomous).
+Look out for marine stingers.
+If you see bluebottles, avoid the water and leave octopuses alone (the blue-ringed octopus is venomous).

 During swimming season, The Department of Primary Industries operates a shark meshing program at selected beaches in Sydney, the Illawarra and Central Coast.
 Some of these beaches are near NSW national parks.
 Find out more about the SharkSmart program.